bhanu577/DSA_Java/README.md

  Day8      --> Arrays, Array Initialization, Inputting into Arrays,Outputting from Array, 2D Array, ArrayList,Basic Array Question

  Day9      --> Learnt Linear Search & Two Leetcode questions

+ Day10     -->Binay Search and why it is more efficient then linear search